February 17, 1876.

 Our Picture Of The Week.

-It’s Black History Month – Celebrating Iowa City’s Lulu M. Johnson.
+It’s Black History Month – Celebrating Iowa City’s own James Alan McPherson.
 Read more at our website.

 READ MORE HERE…